Fleeing the eagle-god Garuda, a snake disguised itself as a man and sought refuge with a prostitute.

 "I charge one hundred elephants!" she said, just joking, but the snake-man conjured the elephants with magic.

-The woman was intrigued.
+The woman was amazed.
 "Who are you?" she asked.

 The snake-man told her everything, but swore her to secrecy.

-Garuda then disguised himself as a man and came to her house.
+Garuda disguised himself as a man and also came to the prostitute's house.

-"I already have a customer," said the woman.
-"He paid a hundred elephants!" she boasted.
-Then she added impulsively, "Don't tell anyone, but he's a snake!"
+"I already have a customer, and he paid a hundred elephants," she said, boasting.
+Then she added, "Don't tell anyone, but he's a snake!"

-Garuda then found the snake-man, killed him, and ate him.
+Garuda thus found the snake-man, killed him, and ate him.